-You are increasingly required to and want to involve patients more.
-When new to patient involvement you’re not always well supported by your hospitals or institutions or don’t know where to find resources relevant to renal projects.
-Often, for convenience, you turn to patients and patient organisations you’ve involved before – resulting in a small number of people repeatedly invited to engage across different initiatives.
+You are increasingly required to involve patients more and really want to do so.
+However, you’re not always well supported by your hospitals or institutions or don’t know where to find resources relevant to renal projects.
+Often, for convenience, you might find yourself turning to patients and patient organisations you’ve involved before – resulting in a small number of the same people being repeatedly invited to engage across different initiatives.

 KPIN has been set up specifically to provide kidney patients and renal professionals with a range of resources and support to help everyone who’s new to patient involvement or who wants to engage more effectively.